Worker center

-Worker centers are non-profit community-based mediating organizations that organize and provide support to communities of low wage workers who are not already members of a collective bargaining organization (such as a trade union) or have been legally excluded from coverage by U.S. labor laws.
-Many worker centers in the United States focus on immigrant and low-wage workers in sectors such as restaurant, construction, day labor and agriculture.
+Worker centers are non-profit community-based mediating organizations in the United States that organize and provide support to communities of low-wage workers who are not already members of a collective bargaining organization (such as a trade union), or have been legally excluded from coverage by U.S. labor laws.
+Many worker centers focus on immigrant and low-wage workers in sectors such as restaurant, construction, day labor and agriculture.

 Purpose

 Worker centers are non-profit institutions based in the community and led by their worker-members, which deliver support to low earning workers.
-In order to best assist in improving working conditions and necessary wages, many centers include services such as English language instruction, help with unpaid wage claims, access to health care, leadership development, educational activities, advocacy and organization.
+In order to best assist in improving working conditions and wages, many centers include services such as English language instruction, help with unpaid wage claims, access to health care, leadership development, educational activities, advocacy and organization.
 Many centers also take the role as defender of rights for immigrants in their communities.

+In the United States, worker centers have been particularly active in supporting Day laborers—predominantly immigrant men who seek short-term jobs in construction, landscaping, and related industries.
+Organizations like NDLON have helped establish and manage worker centers that serve as both physical hiring halls and advocacy hubs.
+These centers assist with wage theft claims, provide safety trainings and protect workers from harassment, raids and police surveillance.
+By creating formal structures for informal labor markets, worker centers aim to reduce exploitation and strengthen collective power among some of the most marginalized workers in the U.S. economy.

 Effects

 Day Laborer Worker Centers—Worker centers support employment of day laborers in three primary ways.
 First, they provide a minimum wage rate.
 Second, they supply a distribution process for job opportunities, and third, they maintain wage standards through their support to workers victimized through wage withholding from employers.

 Other Worker Centers—Worker centers that are not specific to a type of worker such as a day laborer can perform support their worker members in a wide variety of ways.
 Many centers offer workers rights & immigrant rights trainings.
 They will also address specific workplace grievances of their worker members and use the legal system, community pressure and workplace organizing to change conditions.